-The Wilson Centre was established in 2007 with a $1 million gift from entrepreneur & philanthropist, W. Brett Wilson.
+The Wilson Centre was established in 2007 with a $1 million gift from entrepreneur & philanthropist, W. Brett Wilson, a University of Saskatchewan alum.
 The Centre was founded as a partnership with the University of Saskatchewan to promote entrepreneurship among all disciplines.
 In 2010, W. Brett Wilson pledged another $1 million towards the continuation of Wilson Centre activities, with the new gift commencing in September 2011.

 In the summer of 2015, the Wilson Centre expanded from their 252square foot office in the Edwards School of Business to 4,200 square feet of space in the Concourse Building at Innovation Place.
 This new space was designed to function as an ‘Idea Lab’ with opportunities for new hands-on, experiential learning programs, sessions and events.

 Why The Change?

 While helping entrepreneurs at the Wilson Centre with building ideas and creating sustainable businesses, we noticed a few fundamental things tended to be missing from some of the ideas coming in.
 First, a large portion of the ideas that we were coaching needed some work to ensure there was adequate demand for the product.
 Furthermore, problem definition was also missing from understanding why the product was in demand and how it matched today's market.